About the University

 West Chester University, a member of the Pennsylvania State System of Higher Education, is a public, comprehensive institution committed to offering high-quality undergraduate education, selected post-baccalaureate and graduate programs, and a variety of educational and cultural resources for its students, alumni, and citizens of southeastern Pennsylvania.

-Currently, more than 16,000 undergraduate and graduate students are enrolled at West Chester University.
+Currently, more than 17,000 undergraduate and graduate students are enrolled at West Chester University.
 WCU is one of the most sought-after universities in the mid-Atlantic region.
-We have received more than 13,700 applications for the fall 2016 first-year class, which will be comprised of approximately 2,500 students.
+We received more than 14,000 applications for the fall 2017 first-year class, which was comprised of 2,550 students.
 We are the largest state-owned university in the Commonwealth of Pennsylvania and the premier state institution in such key measures as retention and graduation rates.
 Our entering students come from the top third of their high school class, and their SAT scores significantly outpace the state and national averages.

 West Chester University continues to expand its international learning experiences.
 Currently, WCU has partnerships with 25 colleague institutions worldwide for cultural, educational, and scholarly exchanges.
-In 2014-15, the University sponsored 454 student international learning experiences, a 28% increase over the previous year.
-A new English-as-Second-Language program, launching in 2016, should help to further increase international enrollment on WCU's own campus.
+More than 500 students took advantage of international learning experiences last year.
+These experiences included traditional study abroad programs, as well as participation in conferences, service learning, music performances, and more.
+An English-as-Second-Language program launched in 2016 and should help to further increase international enrollment on WCU's campus.

-Distance education — comprised of both fully online and hybrid programs involving limited campus time — is helping WCU to meet enrollment demands.
-The number of seats in distance education courses increased by 38 percent this past year.
-The University also offers a variety of programs at a Center City Philadelphia location, including a bachelor's in nursing, a bachelor's and master's in criminal justice and social work, and a master's in communication studies.
+Distance education — comrising both fully online and hybrid programs involving limited campus time — is helping WCU to meet enrollment demands.
+The University also offers a variety of programs at our Center City Philadelphia location, including an RN-to-BSN program in nursing, both a B.S.W. and M.S.W. in Social Work, and an M.S. in Criminal Justice with an advanced standing B.S. option.

 History of the University